ckarfa/RTL_LOCKING/RTL_logic_locking/README.md

 01010111
 ```

 Let us assume this file is named `locking_key.txt`.
-ASSURE can selectively apply the different obfuscation techniques:
+ASSURE++ can selectively apply the different obfuscation techniques:
 - `--obfuscate-const <min_size>`: applies constant obfuscation, where `min-size` represents the minimum bit-width of
 the constants to obfuscate.
 For example, with `--obfuscate-const 8`, all constants equals or larger than 8 bits are
 obfuscated.
 With  `--obfuscate-const 0`, all constants are obfuscated.
 Requires as many key bits as the total bit-widths